Elisa Charters, CCIM

 Yesenia Miranda is a SEAS alum with a B.A. in Chemical Engineering, and an M.S. in Biomedical Engineering with a concentration in medical physics from Stony Brook University.
 Her curiosity has led to her pursuit of a career in research through several capacities: from the lab bench to radiology to her current position facilitating research in healthcare policy.
 Yesenia has been active on the board for two years, initially as a committee member and now Secretary.
 Outside of her professional life she is a podcast junkie that loves cosmetics, fashion, and styling.

-Ivan Leniski holds a B.A. in Political Science from Columbia College and works as an investment banking analyst on the Student Loan Finance and Housing Finance teams at RBC Capital Markets.
-As a member of the Multicultural Employee Alliance Leadership Team at RBC Capital Markets, he is actively involved in the recruiting of diversity talent.
+Ivan Leniski holds a B.A. in Political Science from Columbia College and works as an investment banking associate on the Student Loan Finance and Housing Finance teams at RBC Capital Markets.

 Jon Gonzalez graduated from Columbia College with a B.A. in Economics and a Concentration in Latino Studies.
 He is currently Head of Support & Small Business Accounts for a healthcare SaaS startup.